GastonGonzalez/searchstack.ai-doc/README.md

 # SearchStack.ai

+This document provides a step-by-step guide to install a full local development stack of SearchStack.ai.
+These instructions are for Linux, but in general, work well for Mac OS X.

 ## Recommended Development Workspace

 1. Create a parent directory for all the SearchStack.ai projects.
 This directory can be located